 It is important to respond to these letters, even if you need to decline the interview.
 If you do not respond, your name may be taken off the list of candidates, even if you passed the exam.
 These invitations to interview indicate detailed information about the job, including where it is located, and they tell you where the interview will take place.

 For all multiple-choice tests, you have the opportunity to challenge the exam answer key during a protest review session.
 You can obtain more information about the protest review session and the process in our protest procedures.
 In addition, you will also be able to appeal the score for any of the tests that make up your examination.
+For more information on the appeal process, you can download a checklist of steps to appeal your score through the Online Application System.

 Make sure to keep your contact information, name and social security number up to date so you can receive current information about your exam.